 Dealing with an automaker and the major insurance company that likely represents them is not something you probably envisioned yourself doing.
 To get the confidence and the experience needed to take on such legal opposition, let Dunk Law Firm act on your behalf.
-Our Houston vehicle defect attorneys offer contingency fees, which means you do not pay us unless we secure a favorable outcome for your case, like a verdict or settlement.
+Our vehicle defect attorneys in Houston offer contingency fees, which means you do not pay us unless we secure a favorable outcome for your case, like a verdict or settlement.

 Extensive & Detailed Jury Research

 Millions Recovered For Our Clients